The British Academy / Wolfson Fellowships: frequently asked questions

 The Academy welcomes applications from recent postdoctoral scholars who have been appointed to a full-time or part-time permanent or fixed term academic post for the duration of the award (at least three years).
 In order to be eligible, you must be in a permanent or fixed term post and have successfully passed your viva voce examination and completed any corrections.

 I do not have a PhD.
 Can I apply for a Fellowship?

-We accept applications from those who have equivalent experience i.e. an individual in an established academic post (to which they were appointed no more than seven years ago) without a doctorate is eligible to apply.
+We accept applications from those who have equivalent experience i.e. an individual in an established academic post (to which they were appointed no more than nine years ago) without a doctorate is eligible to apply.
 However, if you are currently registered as a PhD student whilst in your academic post you are not eligible to apply.